Phoebe Jane Babcock Wait: Personal life

-In 1863 Phoebe Jane Babcock Wait became the wife of William B. Wait, the superintendent of the Institute for the Blind in New York City.
+In 1863 Phoebe Jane Babcock Wait became the wife of William Bell Wait, the superintendent of the Institute for the Blind in New York City.

 She was the mother of seven children, of whom four daughters died young.
 Surviving children are: Mrs. Frank Battles, Dr. Oliver B. Wait and William Bell Wait, Jr.

-She died in 1904 and is buried at First Hopkinton Cemetery, Hopkinton, Rhode Island.
+She died at her home in New York City on January 30, 1904, and is buried at First Hopkinton Cemetery, Hopkinton, Rhode Island.